siddarthaThentu/Trivia_API/README.md

 * [Siddartha Thentu](https://github.com/siddarthaThentu)

 ## Acknowledgements
-* [Udacity](https://www.udacity.com/) The project was developed as a part of Udacity's Data Science Nanodegree Program.
+* [Udacity](https://www.udacity.com/) The project was developed as a part of Udacity's Full Stack Nanodegree Program.
-* [FigureEight](https://appen.com/) For providing the datasets to train the model.